 Andrew Bovarnick is the Global Head of the Green Commodities Programme, in charge of overseeing the programme's implementation.
-Andrew is also UNDP’s Lead Natural Resource Economist, guiding country programmes to introduce and apply economic approaches to global environmental problems such as promoting market-based approaches and private sector engagement, certification, small business development, supply chain management and sustainable financing.
-Prior to joining UNDP, Andrew was a Senior Economic Consultant with Environmental Management Resources, a global consultancy working on a broad range of natural resource management projects funded by international donor agencies.
+Andrew is also UNDP’s Lead Natural Resource Economist, guiding UNDP programmes on economic and market based approaches to global environmental problems.
+Andrew was charged with establishing GCP in 2009 and has since built up the team and programme.
+Andrew leads the programme with his global team and continues to develop new strategic initiatives and partnerships for GCP.
+Andrew is also a regular speaker at international conferences.
+Prior to joining UNDP, Andrew was a Senior Economic Consultant with Environmental Management Resources, a global consultancy working on a broad range of natural resource management and policy projects funded by international donor agencies and multinationals.

 Leif Pedersen is a Senior Commodities Advisor for GCP.
 He develops and oversees project implementation, as well as provides expertise on agricultural commodities to all country offices.
 Until 2012, Leif was a Senior Manager at the Rainforest Alliance with responsibility for its Sustainable Coffee Programme.
 Prior to this he worked for seven years with UNDP as an Environmental Programme Officer in El Salvador and as member of UNDP’s Global Environment Facility team, managing a portfolio of biodiversity conservation and land degradation projects in Mesoamerica and the Caribbean.